newrelic/release-toolkit/README.md

 After rendering, the release toolkit checks if the changelog link is valid by performing a HTTP request, so only valid changelog links are used.
 As some repositories include a leading `v` in the tag name identifying the release and some others don't, both possible links are checked.
+This validation can be disabled using  the `disable-github-validation` flag.

 ### Automated releasing